-Amounts remitted by the servicer to the trustee with respect to the bonds, including any indemnity amounts and all investment earnings on amounts in the general subaccount of the collection account will be deposited into the general subaccount.
+Amounts remitted by the servicer to the trustee with respect to the transition bonds, including any indemnity amounts and all investment earnings on amounts in the general subaccount of the collection account will be deposited into the general subaccount.
 On each payment date, the trustee will allocate or pay all amounts on deposit in the general subaccount of the collection account in the following priority in accordance with instructions provided by the servicer:

-1. payment of the trustee's fees and expenses and any outstanding indemnity amounts owed to the trustee not to exceed a specified amount in any 12month period, which amount will be fixed in the indenture,

-- 2. payment of the servicing fee, which will be a fixed amount specified in the servicing agreement, plus any unpaid servicing fees from prior payment dates, - 3. payment of the fees of our independent manager (which are billed annually), which will be in an amount specified in an agreement between us and our independent manager, and a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, - 4. payment of all of our other ordinary periodic operating expenses, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the administrator under the administration agreement and of the servicer under the servicing agreement, - 5. payment of the interest then due on the bonds, including any past-due interest, - 6. at final maturity or upon acceleration upon an event of default, payment of the principal then required to be paid on the bonds, - 7. payment of the principal then scheduled to be paid on the bonds, including any previously unpaid scheduled principal, - 8. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents, including all remaining indemnity amounts owed to the trustee, - 9. replenishment of any amounts drawn from the capital subaccount for the bonds, including investment earnings in the capital subaccount for the bonds to the extent used for allocations and payments contemplated by clauses 1 through 8, - 10. provided that no event of default has occurred and is continuing and that CenterPoint Houston is legally required to make a contribution to the capital subaccount greater than 0.5% of the initial outstanding principal balance of the Bonds, release to us an amount calculated at 11.075% per annum on the amount contributed to the capital subaccount in excess of 0.5% of the initial outstanding principal balance of the Bonds, - 11. provided that no event of default has occurred and is continuing, release the investment earnings relating to the initial contribution into the capital subaccount to us, - 12. allocation of the remainder, if any, to the excess funds subaccount, and - 13. after the bonds have been paid in full and discharged, the balance, together with all amounts in the capital subaccount and the excess funds subaccount for the bonds, to us free and clear of the lien of the indenture.
+- 1. payment of the trustee's fees and expenses and any outstanding indemnity amounts owed to the trustee not to exceed a specified amount in any 12-month period, which amount will be fixed in the indenture, - 2. payment of the servicing fee, which will be a fixed amount specified in the servicing agreement, plus any unpaid servicing fees from prior payment dates. - 3. payment of the fees of our independent manager(s) (which are billed annually), which will be in an amount specified in an agreement between us and our independent manager(s), and a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, - 4. payment of all of our other ordinary periodic operating expenses, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the administrator under the administration agreement and of the servicer under the servicing agreement, - 5. payment of the interest then due on the transition bonds, including any past-due interest, - 6. at final maturity or upon acceleration upon an event of default, payment of the principal then required to be paid on the transition bonds, - 7. payment of the principal then scheduled to be paid on the transition bonds, including any previously unpaid scheduled principal, - 8. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents, including all remaining indemnity amounts owed to the trustee, - 9. replenishment of any amounts drawn from the capital subaccount for the transition bonds, including investment earnings in the capital subaccount for the transition bonds to the extent used for allocations and payments contemplated by clauses 1 through 8, - 10. provided that no event of default has occurred and is continuing and that CenterPoint Houston makes a contribution in satisfaction of applicable legal requirements to the capital subaccount in an amount greater than 0.5% of the initial outstanding principal balance of the transition bonds, release to us an amount calculated at CenterPoint Houston's then authorized rate of return on equity, which is 10% per annum as of the date of this prospectus, on the amount contributed to the capital subaccount in excess of 0.5% of the initial outstanding principal balance of the transition bonds, - 11. provided that no event of default has occurred and is continuing, release the investment earnings relating to the 0.5% contribution to the capital subaccount for the transition bonds to us, - 12. allocation of the remainder, if any, to the excess funds subaccount, and - 13. after the transition bonds have been paid in full and discharged, the balance, together with all amounts in the capital subaccount and the excess funds subaccount for the transition bonds, to us free and clear of the lien of the indenture.

-The amount of the servicer's fee referred to in clause 2 above and the amount of the administration fee referred to in clause 3 will be described in the prospectus supplement for the bonds.
+The amount of the servicer's fee referred to in clause 2 above and the amount of the administration fee referred to in clause 3 will be described in the prospectus supplement for the transition bonds.

-Interest means, for any payment date for the bonds, the sum, without duplication, of:
+Interest means, for any payment date for the transition bonds, the sum, without duplication, of: